pmndrs/use-gesture/README.md

 ### Shortcut to the drag event handler

-Although React-use-gesture was initially developed to support drag events only (press, move and release), this library now supports hover, move, scroll and wheel events.
+Although React-use-gesture was initially developed to support drag events only (press, move and release), this library now supports pinch, hover, move, scroll and wheel events.
 To ensure retro-compatibility with **v4.x**, **v5.x** still gives you a shortcut to the `onDrag` and pass directly the handler function as the sole argument of `useGesture`

 ```jsx
 // This: